 The Starter Lab is where high school students (ages 14-18) with little or no programming experience can start to learn computer programming and software development.
-They begin with Scratch, Alice, and Python.
-All three are excellent tools for learning programming and are fun to work with.
-Students then move into Java and begin learning about object-oriented programming with another beginner tool that is easy and fun to use.
+They begin with Scratch and Python.
+Both are excellent tools for learning programming and are fun to work with.
+Students then move into Java and to try object-oriented programming with another beginner tool that makes it easier to pick up.
 Java is used in the AP Computer Science exam and our students will have already seen and used the concepts tested.

 Python and Java are currently two of the most popular programming languages in use.
 Python is easy to read and understand which makes it a natural first coding language.
 But it can also be used for heavy lifting including being used for the popular file syncing tool, Dropbox.
 Java derives much of its style from C and C++ but was created to be simpler than these languages while also having the flexibility to 'run anywhere'.
 These reasons contribute to its popularity and flexibility.
 Java is used for Android smartphone development, for example.

 Our students are encouraged to work together learning new concepts and solving problems.
 When working together programmers are more productive and come up with better designs with fewer bugs.
 Searching for bugs often is easier with two sets of eyes!

 Saturdays 1:00-2:30pm or